-- 87 Building systems, including networked lighting control (NLC) systems, increasingly need to cooperate - and communicate with other systems beyond their boundaries to achieve a higher level of operational - 89 efficiency and energy savings.
-This communication of systems or system components and the ability to - 90 act upon the communicated information is called "interoperability".
-Interoperability among building - 91 components and systems is the key enabler for unlocking the benefits from multi-system operation and - 92 optimization.
-For background context, please the DLC's report "Interoperability for Networked Lighting - 93 Controls", published May 2020. - Interoperability is recognized in NLC5.1 as a new type of NLC capability.
-The interoperability capabilities - 95 shown in Tables 1.1 and 2.1 below will assist in selection of products that support interoperability in - 96 relation to specific use cases.
-Over time, the DLC plans to recognize additional use cases and to report - 97 the system capabilities that support these use cases in order to assist end users in choosing appropriate - 98 systems for various uses.
-As a starting point, the DLC has identified three use cases for initial priority in - 99 reporting interoperability.
-These three use cases are addressed by three corresponding capabilities: - 100 External Systems Integration, Load Shedding/Demand Response, and Energy Monitoring.
-Under the - interoperability umbrella, the basic energy monitoring capability is required, while advanced aspects of - energy monitoring, such as data content and format, are reported.
-Other capabilities are reported, but - not required, as described in the section Definition of Required versus Reported Capabilities, above. - The DLC continues to track relevant standards as they develop.
+- 99 Building systems, including networked lighting control (NLC) systems, increasingly need to cooperate - and communicate with other systems beyond their boundaries to achieve a higher level of operational - efficiency and energy savings.
+This communication of systems or system components and the ability to - act upon the communicated information is called "interoperability".
+Interoperability among building - components and systems is the key enabler for unlocking the benefits of multi-system operation and - optimization.
+For background context, see the DLC's report "Interoperability for Networked Lighting - 105 Controls", published May 2020. - 106 Interoperability is recognized in NLC5.1 as a new type of NLC capability.
+The interoperability capabilities - shown in Tables 1.1 and 2.1 below will assist in selection of products that support interoperability in - relation to specific use cases.
+Over time, the DLC plans to recognize additional use cases and to report - the system capabilities that support these use cases in order to assist end users in choosing appropriate - systems for various uses. - As a starting point, the DLC has identified three use cases for initial priority in reporting interoperability. - 112 These three use cases are addressed by three corresponding capabilities: External Systems Integration, - Load Shedding/Demand Response, and Energy Monitoring.
+Under the interoperability umbrella, the - basic energy monitoring capability is required, while advanced aspects of energy monitoring, such as - data content and format, are reported.
+Other capabilities are reported, but not required, as described in - the section Definition of Required Versus Reported Capabilities, above.
+The DLC continues to track - relevant standards as they develop.